 Now that we are back in the city, I am left asking myself the question – Why didn’t we spend another night on Cliff Lake?
 We could have moved down from our other campsite to this one and revelled for another night in the privilege of just being there, two of maybe ten visitors the lake will see in a given year!
 Looking at the cliffs in the above image, it is clear that a brief scramble from the south end and we would have been on top looking back at the campsite and at each other and saying for the umpteenth time that day – Wow!
 A missed opportunity – and yet another reminder for us to slow down just a little!

 There were still more pictographs to be discovered.
 Dewdney had taken the time to sketch the following panels:

-We were hoping to have found one of the panels as we paddled towards this rock face.
+We were hoping to have found one of the faces as we paddled towards this rock.